alanvardy/alan_vardy/posts/2022/09-10-graphite-stacked-prs.md

 ## Post-review care

 So we have a bunch of reviewed PRs; what's next?
-The nice thing is that we are not blocked, so that we can merge and deploy them once enough are ready to go (or we feel like deploying things).
+The nice thing is that we are not blocked.
+This means we can merge and deploy our reviewed PRs once enough are ready to go (or once we feel like deploying things).
 I periodically sync up remote and local and rebase off the main branch.

 ```bash